 According to an employee I spoke with, it probably won’t be open to skaters until the end of January.
 Rent skates for $4.50 a pair at the Forks.
 Skating is free on the river.

-A competition in its third year now, to design warming huts,10 by 10 foot shelters is drawing big names – Frank Gehry among others this year.
+A competition to design warming huts, 10 by 10 foot shelters is drawing big names – Frank Gehry among others one year.
 The shelters are used along the river for their intended purpose.
 The website is worth visiting to see the interesting architecture.

 #10 Cameco Meewasin Skating Rink in Saskatoon